HenestrosaDev/ios-interview-questions/README.md

 	In this example, we define a class called `Circle` that conforms to the `Drawable` protocol by implementing the `draw()` method.

-	We can also use protocols as types, which allows we to pass any object that conforms to a specific protocol as a parameter or store it as a property.
+	We can also use protocols as types, which allows us to pass any object that conforms to a specific protocol as a parameter or store it as a property.
 For example:

 	```swift
 	func drawObject(object: Drawable) {